As France guarantees the right to abortion, other European countries look to expand access

 In a number of regions, and Russian-occupied Crimea, private clinics have refused to perform abortions, pushing women instead to state health care facilities where it takes more time to make an appointment and doctors often pressure women to keep their pregnancies.

-Vanessa Gera in Warsaw, Jill Lawless in London, Nicole Winfield in Rome, Jovana Gec in Belgrade, Serbia, Dasha Litvinova in Tallinn, Estonia and Katie Marie Davies in Manchester, the UK contributed.
+AP journalists Vanessa Gera in Warsaw, Poland, Jill Lawless in London, Nicole Winfield in Rome, Jovana Gec in Belgrade, Serbia, Dasha Litvinova in Tallinn, Estonia, and Katie Marie Davies in Manchester, England, contributed to this report.